G-V-Krishna-Kumar/WeeklyAIExplained/README.md

 - Visual aids (e.g., diagrams, architecture screenshots)
 - Code snippets or walkthroughs (when applicable)

-The goal is to develop a deep understanding of AI concepts while creating high-quality, accessible learning material for both myself and others interested in the field.
+The goal is to develop deep understanding while creating high-quality, accessible learning material for others interested in AI.

+This is a personal learning project — while I aim to be accurate, I’m still learning.
+Corrections and clarifications are welcome.